Related terms: LQTS, prolonged Q-T interval, Q-T interval, risk for sudden death, arrhythmia disorder

 - An exercise EKG, also known as a stress test, can show an abnormal Q-T interval that may otherwise be normal during a resting EKG.

 - Holter monitoring gets a continuous reading of your heart rate and rhythm over a 24-hour period (or longer).
-You wear a recording device (the Holter monitor), which is connected to small metal disks (called electrodes) on your chest.
-Doctors can then look at a printout of the recording to see if it shows a prolonged Q-T interval.
+Doctors can then look at the recording to see if it shows a prolonged Q-T interval.

 Some people with LQTS may not have a prolonged Q-T interval all the time, so the disorder is sometimes overlooked during a routine physical exam.
 This is why it is important to know your family's medical history.
 In any family where there are repeated episodes of fainting or a history of sudden death, LQTS may be the cause.